Remote Work Statistics

 - 50% of remote employees plan to be their own boss one day

-- And 34% of respondents in one survey said they would take a 5% pay cut to work remotely
+- And 34% of respondents in a survey said they would take a 5% pay cut to work remotely

 What do these remote work statistics tell us about the future of hiring and recruiting?
-Well, first and foremost, they indicate flexible work options will continue to be crucial in attracting top talent.
+First and foremost, the statistics show that flexible working options will continue to be crucial in attracting top talent.

 Employees say they gain a productivity boost from working from home